-Second, Dr. Van Ness alleges that during prosecution of the '446 Patent's grandparent application the patentee cited articles "that confirm sufficient information of the gene sequence for α 1,6-fucosyltransferase had already been published."
+Second, Dr. Van Ness alleges that during prosecution of the '292 Patent the patentee cited articles "that confirm sufficient information of the gene sequence for $\alpha 1,6$ -fucosyltransferase had already been published."
 (Ex.
 1007, ¶ 40.)
-The patentee, however, cited the articles to show that a POSA would be enabled by the teachings of the cDNA encoding $\alpha 1,6$ fucosyltransferase in the '446 Patent's specification to prepare a cell with decreased or deleted $\alpha 1,6$ -fucosyltransferase activity.
+The patentee, however, cited the articles to show that a POSA would be enabled by the teachings of the cDNA encoding $\alpha 1,6$ fucosyltransferase in the '292 Patent's specification to prepare a cell with decreased or deleted $\alpha 1,6$ -fucosyltransferase activity.
 (Ex.
 1036, Response filed Aug.
 12, 2004 at 33-34.)
 The patentee explained that the "inventors of the presently claimed invention found cDNA encoding $\alpha 1,6$ -fucosyltransferase in CHO cells and the exon 2 genomic region," which enabled preparation of a cell in which the enzyme for $\alpha 1,6$ -fucosyltransferase is decreased or deleted.
 (Ex.
 1036, Response filed Aug.
 12, 2004 at 35.)
 The patentee was clearly referring to its own findings and work.

-Even if the Petition demonstrated, which it has not, that the α 1,6fucosyltransferase gene sequence was well-known in the prior art, that would still be insufficient to show that a person of ordinary skill in the art would have both been motivated and able to conceive the claimed host cell, something achieved by the inventors as taught and described in the '446 Patent's specification.
+Even if the Petition demonstrated, which it has not, that the α1,6fucosyltransferase gene sequence was well-known in the prior art, that would still be insufficient to show that a person of ordinary skill in the art would have both been motivated and able to conceive the claimed host cell, something achieved by the inventors as taught and described in the '292 Patent's specification.
 For example, in Kyocera Corp. v.
 Adaptix, Inc., the Board denied a request for rehearing relating to a denial of institution because common knowledge could not "bridge the gap" where "the use of [radio] pilot symbols was known [but] [t]he claimed use of pilot symbols is not acknowledged as well-known prior art."
 No. IPR2015-00318, Paper 17, at 5-6 (P.T.A.B.
 Nov.
-13, 2015) (emphasis added).
-Here, the Petition does not demonstrate that a POSA would have conceived of obtaining a mammalian host cell with "decreased or no α 1,6-fucosyltransferase activity for adding fucose to N-acetylglucosamine of a reducing terminus of Nglycoside-linked sugar chains by deleting a gene encoding α 1,6-fucosyltransferase or by adding a mutation to said gene to reduce or eliminate the α 1,6fucosyltranferase activity" without the express teachings in the '446 Patent's specification.
+13, 2015) (emphases added).
+Here, the Petition does not demonstrate that a POSA would have conceived of obtaining a "fucosyltransferase knock-out host cell" that can produce antibodies having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains" by knocking out a specific fucosyltransferase-α1,6-fucosyltransferase without the express teachings in the '292 Patent's specification.
 Ultimately, Petitioners' resort to "common knowledge" to fill the gaps in their cited references is unavailing.